insulartahiti/mv-intelligence-platform/CURSOR_HANDOFF.md

                      └───────── Combined Ranking ──────────┘
 ```

 **Taxonomy Policy:** Strict predefined codes only (no "discovered" categories).
 If confidence < 0.7, taxonomy filter is skipped and vector search alone is used.
+The 0.7 threshold is defined as `TAXONOMY_CONFIDENCE_THRESHOLD` in `taxonomy-classifier.ts` and used by both the classifier and `universal-search/route.ts` for consistency.

 ### `mv-intel-web/scripts/` (Data Pipeline)
 *   `run_pipeline.js`: Master orchestrator script.